noirotm/flvmeta/README.md

 under which you may use and (re)distribute this program are detailed in the GNU General Public License, in the file [LICENSE.md](LICENSE.md).

-See the file NEWS for a description of major changes in this release.
+See the [CHANGELOG.md](CHANGELOG.md) file for a description of major changes in this release.

 See the file TODO for ideas on how you could help us improve FLVMeta.